Winter-Spring Mystery of Modes Course, 2021

 Week 5: Three assigned students will play/lead the class in improvising in Dorian.
 Aeolian/Minor–natural, harmonic and melodic minor– scales and basic chord progressions.

 Week 6: Three assigned students will play/lead the class in improvising in Aeolian/Minor.
 Switching between 4 modes using the tune Nonesuch.
 How does switching modes change the melody and chord progression?
-Using Ostinato bass lines.
+Lydian-scale and basic chord progressions.

 Week 7: Three assigned students will demonstrate in taking one tune and switching between two (or more) modes.
-Lydian and Phrygian– their basic scales and chord progressions.
+Phrygian and Dominant Phrygian– basic scales and chord progressions.

 Week 8: Three assigned students will play/lead the class in improvising in either the Lydian or Phrygian mode.
+We will cover how to tell what mode a tune is in.
 Overview and review of the entire course.